 Eg. In photosynthesis, CO2 in air is broken apart to C and O; energy provided by sunlight.
-This energy is stored in the carbohydrate molecules of the tree.
+This energy is then stored in the carbohydrate molecules of the tree once the C and O and H recombine.

-Combustion: when wood, or fuel, is oxidized - ie. C combined with O, releasing CO2 and energy.
+Combustion: when wood, or fuel, is oxidized - i.e. C combined with O, releasing CO2 and energy.
 Occurs slowly in digestion, fast in flames.
 If very fast, CO (carbon monoxide) also produced.